bear9151/bamazon/README.md

 # Welcome to Bamazon

-## Bamazon is a CLI application that represents a simple online store.
+### Bamazon is a CLI application that represents a simple online store.

 #### To use Bamazon, follow the steps below:

 1. Clone this repo and navigate to the directory in your favorite command line tool.
 2. Run `npm install` to install the NPM Node packages that are dependant.
 3. You'll need to create a Database using mySQL, and populate it with some test data.
-3. Run `node bamazonCustomer.js` to start the app, then follow the magic!
+4. Run `node bamazonCustomer.js` to start the app, then follow the magic!

+#### Assignment
+This is an assignment from the UCF Coding Bootcamp, Spring 2017 Cohort.